Chaitanya2540/Dimensionality_Reduction_Classification/README.md

 ## Customization

-You can modify the main script to:
+Main script can be modified to:
 - Change the dataset (set `dataset_name='synthetic'` for synthetic data)
 - Adjust the number of samples (`n_samples` parameter)
 - Modify the dimensions to test